ajrooter/jsProject/README.md

 # jsProject
 A small project in KS.
-The porject is Rock paper sciccors.
-Its simple yet effective.
+The project is Rock paper sciccors.
+This marks the first feature branch on github